Leodmanx2/sunkell/README.md

 ctest --test-dir build
 ```

-If you want to use any of the components in your own project, you can include the relevant headers from the `src` directory and link against the compiled libraries found in the `build/src` directory.
+If you want to use any of the components in your own project, you can include the relevant headers from the `include` directory and link against the compiled libraries found in the `build/src` directory.

 What components are considered stable is not actively tracked here.
 You are advised to review which components have a test suite by running `./build/tests/run_tests.exe -lts` and then check whether those tests all pass successfully by running `./build/tests/run_tests.exe -ts=SUITE_NAME`, where `SUITE_NAME` is the name of the test suite you wish to check.